Red Crossbill

 Where they nest: Coniferous trees

-My observations: Crossbills are a type of finch with an unusual crossing beak that allows them to pull seeds out of the cones of conifers.
+My observations: Red Crossbills are a type of finch with an unusual crossing beak.
+It allows them to pull seeds out of the cones of conifers.
 They will also eat sunflower seeds.
-The Crossbill in this photo decided to sit in one of our crabapple trees while enjoying a sunny winter’s day; it was amazingly good-natured about letting me take photos.
-Since they’re called Red Crossbills, you might think I’ve posted the wrong photo for this profile, but this really is the right bird: the females are gold in color while the males have red plumage.
+The Crossbill in this photo decided to sit in one of our crabapple trees while enjoying a sunny winter’s day.
+It was amazingly good-natured about letting me take photos.
+Since they’re called Red Crossbills, you might think I’ve posted the wrong photo for this profile.
+This really is the right bird.
+The females are gold in color while the males have red plumage.
 I haven’t seen a red one to photograph just yet, though!

 Back to My Backyard Birds